wp-plugins/social-popup/readme.txt

 == Changelog ==
+= 1.3.1 =
+* Fix that new settings were not showing

 = 1.3 =
 * Fixed some bugs and redesigned code
 * Added new template system to let users modify style